 - hardwired smoke detector is required in the basement for homes with four to six apartments but does not have to be interconnected.

 On March 8, 2016 House of Delegates, State of Maryland, adopted House Bill 849, requiring all rental dwelling units, on or after April 1, 2018, must have a carbon monoxide alarm installed within the dwelling on every level of the unit, including the basement.
-In addition to being present on every level, they must be audible in sleeping areas.
+The alarm can either be a hardwired combination unit or a 10 year sealed battery unit.